 Future Changes in Accounting Policies

-Pronouncements issued but not yet effective are listed below.
-The Group does not expect these pronouncements to have significant impact on its financial statements, unless otherwise indicated.
-The Group intends to adopt the following pronouncements when they become effective.
+There are pronouncements issued but not yet effective during the year and the Group does not expect these pronouncements to have significant impact on its financial statements.
+The Group intends to adopt these pronouncements when they become effective.